iclr-blogposts/2024/_posts/2024-05-07-what-exactly-has-tabpfn-learned-to-do.md

 We see that, without ensembling, TabPFN performs quite poorly, partitioning the input space in a non-sensical manner.
 The results markedly improve when we use 32 ensembles.
 Particularly for the randomly-spaced training points, the model predictions clearly resemble the Voronoi diagram, suggesting that (ensembled) TabPFN has meta-learned to perform 1-nearest-neighbor classification in the setting where each class has a single training sample.

 On the other hand, that this behavior relies upon ensembling suggests that the base TabPFN model could be further improved.
+In the original paper, Hollmann et al. <d-cite key="hollmann2023tabpfn"></d-cite> express the hope that a future better version of TabPFN would not need to rely upon ensembling for permutation invariance, by having internalized that behavior through better architecture and training.
+The aforementioned observed behavior suggests that ensembling improves performance not only by (approximately) enforcing permutation invariance, but also by producing lower variance estimators; if so, the base model could also be trained to do the latter directly.

 <div class="row mt-3">
 {% include figure.html path="assets/img/2024-05-07-what-exactly-has-tabpfn-learned-to-do/voronois.png" class="img-fluid" %}